 01 of 18

 Kransekake, Norway's justly famous almond ring cake, is easy to prepare and not as frightening to assemble as it looks.
-These photos help illustrate what some might consider a daunting baking project, with its tower of eighteen graduated almond paste rings.
+This guide walks you through what some might consider a daunting baking project, with its tower of eighteen graduated almond paste rings.
 This signature Norwegian cake is a staple at wedding, anniversary, birthday, and holiday celebrations.

 02 of 18